arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 $$

 Optimal capacity for a process must be higher when the cost of delay increases because queues become more expensive.
 When the cost of capacity rises, then optimal capacity decrease.

+#### Q10.
+The Principle of Queueing Discipline: Queue cost is affected by the sequence in which we handle the jobs in the queue.

+Your goal is to reduce the economic cost of queues, not simply reduce queues' size.
+The sequence of the items and the length of the delay influences the cost.
+Therefore, changing the sequence of the jobs in the queue can significantly reduce its cost.

+You can create value with a thoughtful queueing discipline.
+For example, if two jobs take the same time, it's better to first service the one with the highest delay cost.
+Likewise, if two jobs have the exact cost of delay, it's better to process the shortest job first.

+You can ask three questions to improve the economics of a queue.
+First, is there a difference in the cost of delay of different jobs in the queue?
+Second, is there a difference in the time a job will block a resource?
+Third, is the average length of the queue large?

+The third question is important because the payoff from queueing discipline is highest when queue sizes are large.
+In such circumstances, moving a high cost-of-delay to the head of the line leads to a cycle time reduction and considerable economic benefits.

 ### 4 - Exploiting Variability